Leibniz University Hannover

 The Leibniz University Hannover had to find a backup and restore solution that supports client authentication.
 In addition, TLS encryption of data streams was an identified requirement for implementation at a later stage.
 With approximately 350 backup clients, the university also needed enterprise-level support.
 True scalability was also an essential.
 “It wasn’t difficult to find Bacula Systems” says Dr. Gerdes, member of the Computing & Storage Services team.
 “We also considered products from other vendors, but in the end, Bacula Systems emerged as the clear choice”.

-Bacula Enterprise Edition, used by the University, features the following security advantages:
+Bacula Enterprise, used by the University, features the following security advantages:

 - CRAM-MD5 password authentication between each component (daemon)